"Time is the cellmate who sodomizes us all."

-Noah Greenway, a white-haired, blue-eyed man wearing black horn-rimmed glasses and dressed in a blue work shirt, white sox, and some faded blue jeans, was sitting in a large, comfortable brown leather reading chair.
-He was reading a new hard-back book when his t-shirt and blue jean clad son entered the room, so he closed the book and placed it on a battered dark oak coffee table that had seen its share of use.
-He carefully stirred a couple of Hazelnut creamers into his coffee and took a drink before answering, "Just thinking out loud.
-I've been reading this new book where the author is arguing that the continued use of the narrative arc in the writing of novels is an outmoded, unnecessary, and limiting device.
+Noah Greenway, an aging, white-haired, blue-eyed man wearing black horn-rimmed glasses and dressed in a blue work shirt, white sox, and some faded blue jeans, was sitting in a large, comfortable brown leather reading chair.
+He was reading a new hard-back book when his t-shirt and blue jean clad son entered the room, so he closed the book and placed it on a battered oak coffee table that had seen its share of use.
+He carefully stirred a couple of Hazelnut creamers into his coffee and took a sip before answering, "Just thinking out loud.
+I've been reading this new book where the author is arguing that the continued use of the narrative arc in the writing of novels is an outmoded, unnecessary, and a limiting device.
 She offered up a list of other formats such as meandering, radial, or fractal that she thinks would serve just as well.
 It made me think that she's missing the point about the importance of the time element involved which led to the metaphor I just used."

 "Did you come up with that on your own just now?

 "Just popped in my head right when I said it.
 I'm surprised you can't see the light bulb still suspended over my head."

 "Cool.
 So, I take it you don't agree?"

 "No, I don't.
 Listen to this, while she's referencing the elements of fiction she says 'character, plot, place, etc.' Notice what she did there?"

 "She failed to mention time as being part of the setting."